Wind in the Wilderness: Meeting God in Life’s Wild Seasons

 Sarah M. Wells is the author of six books, including Ordinary Time: Meditations from the In-Between and The Family Bible Devotional (Volumes 1 and 2), with a forthcoming essay collection, To Say One Million Times, WOW, releasing in 2026.
 Her work explores the intersections of faith, family, and everyday wonder.

 A sought-after speaker, Sarah has led dozens of retreats, conferences, and workshops for churches, writing programs, and spiritual communities.
-She serves in leadership with the Brethren Church both locally and nationally, mentors students at Ashland Theological Seminary, and volunteers with Safe Haven Domestic Violence Shelter and United Way.
+She serves in leadership with the Brethren Church both locally and nationally and mentors students at Ashland Theological Seminary.

 Rooted in her calling to love God and neighbor, Sarah is passionate about building bridges between sacred spaces and the broader community.
-She lives in Ashland, Ohio, with her husband and three children, where she writes, edits, and encourages others through story and service.
+She lives in Wilmington, NC, where she writes, edits, and encourages others through story and service.

 “Good theme… excellent… encouraging… well prepared… moving and touching… exactly what I needed… good variety of activities… liked the directed quiet time… .”